MatthewKKai/MatthewKKai/README.md

 ### Hi there 👋

-This is Kai Zhang, here are some tips you may be interested...
+This is Kai Zhang, here are some tips you may be interested....

 - 🔭 I’m currently a CS PhD student at WPI.
 - 🌱 I’m currently foucsing on graph-based algorithm for salient information extraction and explainable generation.